Quickstart

 - An account (your tenant).
 Multi-tenant and white-label accounts are described in Multi-Tenant & White-Label.

-- At least one DID (inbound number) pointed at your account.
+- At least one DID (inbound number) pointed at your account, or provision one in step 5 below.

 The path we’re building